Dangerous Camps for Boys Easter 2019

 On the application form, parents are asked to indicate a landmark collection point near their home where the boy can be collected.
 A bus with the Rockbrook/ Dangerous Camp name in the front window will pull up at the designated stop at the designated time.

 The bus follows a traditional route around Rathfarnham, Templeogue, Ballinteer, Leopardstown and more locally.
-A bus may run from Naas also on some weeks.
-The likely/planned routes and times are posted below with this information.
+The planned routes and times are posted ABOVE with this information.
 The route may vary a little from week to week (in response to bookings) so it will confirm times a few days before the camp.

-On the Thursday of the week before your son’s camp commences you should check the website for the bus route/times.
+On the Thursday of the week before your son’s camp commences you should check the website for the bus route/times in case of any changes to the planned route/times.
 You may also be emailed or telephoned by the camp to confirm the collection time at the stop.
 Boys should be at the stop five minutes before the due time, as the bus cannot idle at the stop.
 We cannot guarantee exact return times, and can only be approximate, so please ensure your collection arrangements are clear.

 Is there an advantage in using the bus?